 - Add the 2 eggs and beat well.

-- Add lemon and egg mixture to the basmati rice mixture and toss until the basmati rice is evenly coated.
+- Add lemon and egg mixture to the rice mixture and toss until the rice is evenly coated.

 - Divide the mixture into 6 patties and set aside.
 Alternatively, the mixture can be used to make 1 large rice cake.

 - Heat the cooking oil in a large skillet over medium high heat.
 Add the 6 patties.
-Or, if making 1 large cake, add all of the mixture to the skillet and spread out to cover the bottom of the skillet.
+If making 1 large cake, add all of the mixture to the skillet and spread out to cover the bottom of the skillet.